RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 This project analyzes public sector job postings to identify roles that are either explicitly or implicitly involved in third-party data acquisition — referred to throughout this report as “data buyers.”
 Using a blend of traditional keyword detection, fuzzy matching, rule-based tagging, and predictive modeling via natural language processing (NLP), this approach surfaces both overt and hidden demand for external data tools and services.

 The goal is to provide commercial data vendors with a replicable, high-precision strategy for identifying public sector buyers aligned to specific strategic use cases: fraud detection, sentiment analysis, patient record matching, and ad targeting.

+Beyond individual lead identification, the project also surfaces **market-level trends** that shape how data purchasing decisions are made.
+These include patterns in **agency size**, **role seniority**, **Industry**, and whether buyers tend to hold **generalist or specialist titles**.
+Understanding these structural dynamics enables vendors to tailor their outreach, prioritize agencies more likely to buy, and better anticipate where buyer authority is embedded within government organizations.

 ---